PeterGrillot/veranda/README.md

 ## Sort JSON

-Node required, run `node jsonSort.js` to sort your json by title.
-You could ass year by editing `jsonSort >> ln 19` file.
+Node required, run `node jsonSort.js -<json name>`.
 Should probably just do it in c++, but this is quick and easy.